open-webtech/owta-publications/specs/drafts/owts-01.md

 2. **Testing:** All projects MUST include automated tests to verify functionality across updates.
 Continuous Integration (CI) SHOULD be set up to run tests automatically on all commits to the main branch of the repository.

-3. **Security Practices:** Projects MUST adhere to current security best practices, including regular dependency updates to mitigate vulnerabilities.
-A `SECURITY(.md)` file is RECOMMENDED, providing users with information on how to report security issues and a brief overview of the project's security measures.
+3. **Security Practices:** Projects MUST adhere to current security best practices.
+Regular dependency updates are RECOMMENDED to mitigate vulnerabilities.
+A `SECURITY(.md)` file SHOULD be provided in the repository, providing users with information on how to report security issues and a brief overview of the project's security measures.

 ### 3. Release Process and Distribution